-The National Criminal Justice Association hires undergraduate interns for semester long internships throughout the year.
+The National Criminal Justice Association hires interns for semester long internships throughout the year, including the summer.
 The NCJA's undergraduate internship program is designed to provide substantive experience in criminal justice policy to undergraduate students.

-Interns primarily research and write articles for the NCJA's newsletter, Justice Bulletin, and participate in other projects as assigned.
+Interns primarily research and write articles for two NCJA newsletters and participate in other projects as assigned.
 Much of their time is spent summarizing and analyzing criminal justice research reports, as well as attending and reporting on congressional hearings, Justice Department briefings and other meetings around the city.
 Clerical duties are minimal.

 Because the interns spend much of their time writing, the NCJA is looking for prospective interns who have excellent writing skills.
 However, prospective interns are not required to have a specific academic major.
 We are looking for inquisitive, hard-working students who have a genuine interest in criminal justice or journalism.